 "They were already leaving," she replied without turning to look at him.
 She listened to the clink of the glasses as he picked them up and carried them to the bar, then the sound of his rag brushing across the table as he wiped it down.

 He moved to her table, looked at her barely-touched drink.
-"And you're not much of a customer yourself," he groused, sitting down across from her despite her having given him no indication that he was welcome.
+"And you're not much of a customer yourself."
+He sat down across from her despite her having given him no indication that he was welcome.

 Kira's second rule was "Don't let them see how much Odo's leaving hurt you."
 She moved, taking pleasure in the strength of her body as she slid out of the booth and stood up in one graceful motion.
 She looked down at Quark, kept her eyes cold and hard as she tried to show him how dangerous she was.